GHW-based Necessary and Sufficient Conditions for Support Constrained Generator Matrices: The GHW-based necessary and sufficient conditions for support constrained matrices

 A generalized MDS condition for the MDS condition in the GM-MDS conjecture was proposed in \cite{Lovett} and studied in \cite{GS19}.
-Our reformulation of the MDS condition based on the generalized Hamming weights in the GM-MDS conjecture is for linear codes and motivated from the existence of support constrained generator matrices.\\
+Our reformulation of the MDS condition based on the generalized Hamming weights in the GM-MDS conjecture is for linear codes and motivated from the existence of support constrained generator matrices.
+We can consider the following problem.
+Let ${\bf C}$ be a linear $[n, k]_q$ code over the finite field ${\bf F}_q$ with the generalized Hamming weights $d_1<d_2 <\cdots<d_k$.
+Let ${\bf S}_1, \ldots, {\bf S}_k$ be a subset system in $[n]$ satisfying Is there a corresponding support constrained generator matrix ${\bf G}$ such that for $i=1,2,\ldots,k$, the set ${\bf S}_i$ is in the set of zero coordinate positions of the $i$-th row of ${\bf G}$?
+The answer to this problem is negative as showed in Section 3.\\

+From Theorem 2.1 the GM-MDS conjecture can be considered in coding-dependent version.
+That is, the conjecture is only considered for the generalized Hamming weights for one concrete code, not a class of codes.
+The following GHW-based sufficient condition in Corollary 2.1 for support constrained generator matrices seems plausible.
+Notice that the condition 1) is satisfied automatically for any subset of cardinality $k-1$ for linear $[n,k,n-k+1]_q$ MDS codes, thus the following two results are natural extensions of the GM-MDS conjecture to general linear codes.\\